harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

   - Device tree information for Linux
 - Vitis uses the .XSA file to generate Provides drivers and APIs to control FPGA IPs
 - If you're working with AI acceleration on `Vitis AI` can be used to optimizes models for DPU (Deep Learning Processing Unit- on PL) on Kria K26. it Supports TensorFlow, PyTorch, ONNX, etc.
-- `Vitis HLS` - it automatically converts the C/C++ code into an RTL design (Verilog/VHDL), which describes how the hardware should function.
+- `Vitis HLS` - it automatically converts the C/C++ code into an `RTL`(register transfer level) design (Verilog/VHDL), which describes how the hardware should function.
 - while hardware accelerated kernels are compiled into an executable device binary `.xclbin`
+- The software program uses the XRT native API implemented by the `AMD Runtime library (XRT)` to interact with the acceleration kernel in the AMD device
+- `AXI interface` is using for PS-PL communication
 ## Installation
 - The best approach is to install `Vitis Core Development Kit` that combines all aspects of Xilinx® software development into one unified environment.
 - it includes Vivado® Design Suite, Vitis Model Composer, Vitis HLS and software development tool stack, such as compilers and cross-compilers, to build your host program and kernel code, analyzers, debugger.
 There is no need to install Vivado separately.